Magnetic accretion flow explains the hysteresis q-diagram seen in outbursts of black hole low-mass X-ray binaries: Discussion

 Observations show that the hysteresis effect appears only in the HID, but not in the hardness-rms diagram \citep{Belloni2009, Motta2011}, where the fractional rms variability is correlated with hardness.
 As the variability mainly originates from the ADAF component, the relative contribution of ADAF/SSD determines the fractional rms variability.
 Therefore, the source at the top branch (hard-to-soft transition) and the bottom branch (soft-to-hard transition) in the q-diagram shows similar fractional rms variability if the truncation radius is the same, leading to a simple correlation without hysteresis effect.

+The critical luminosity for state transition is a useful for comparison with observations.
+As shown in Figure \ref{fig:DFLD}, the accretion flow is dominated by the hard ADAF at $L<0.1L_{\rm Edd}$.
+However, when the luminosity approaches $0.1L_{\rm Edd}$, the optical depth approaches unity and the ADAF solution will transition to the slim disk solution, leading to dominant soft emission.
+Thus, the hard-to-soft transition may occur in the II-III track at a luminosity range $\gtrsim 0.1L_{\rm Edd}$.
+This is in general consistent with observations of BH-LMXBs \citep[see Figure 14 in][]{Tetarenko2016}.
 The hard-to-soft state transitions of BH-LMXBs may have different dependence on flux.
-The source count rate may increase (e.g. XTE~1550-564 \citep{Dunn2010}), keep constant (e.g. GX~339-4 in the 2002/2003 outburst \citep{Zdziarski2004}, XTE~J1908-094 in the 2002/2003 outburst \citep{Gogus2004}), or decrease (e.g. XTE~J1650-500 in the 2001/2002 outburst\citep{Homan2005}) during the hard-to-soft state transition.
-Our model can naturally explain the increasing flux during the hard-to-soft transition, but has difficulties in explaining the other two types.
-We should note that the HID intensity is represented by the count rate, but not the accretion rate that we use in our model.
-The accretion rate may still increase due to spectral changes or variations in different energy bands for the decreasing or constant flux cases.
+The source count rate may increase, e.g. XTE~1550-564 \citep{Dunn2010}, keep constant, e.g. GX~339-4 in the 2002/2003 outburst \citep{Zdziarski2004}, XTE~J1908-094 in the 2002/2003 outburst \citep{Gogus2004}, or decrease, e.g. XTE~J1650-500 in the 2001/2002 outburst \citep{Homan2005} during the hard-to-soft state transition.
+Our model can naturally explain the increasing flux and marginally constant flux during the hard-to-soft transition, but has difficulties in explaining the decreasing type.

 Our model also implies that, during the decay in the soft thermal state, one expects a constant inner disk radius, which, however, is not necessarily the ISCO radius, if the maximum accretion rate is not high enough to push the SSD all the way into ISCO.
 If this is true, estimation of black hole spin based on the assumption that the disk extends all the way to ISCO in the thermal state will be problematic.
-We mention that this could be a caveat for a simplified 1D model.
+We mention that this could be a caveat for a simplified 1D model, because the self-similar assumption in \citet{Huang2023_model} is no longer valid at the innermost region of the accretion disk.
+Also, GX~339-4 showed a decreasing cutoff energy (or corona temperature) in the hard state along with increasing mass accretion rate \citep{Motta2009}.
+However, our model predicts an almost constant temperature of the ADAF component along the I-II track, which could be another weakness of the model that does not take into account the radiative transfer that may lead to corona cooling with increasing disk flux.

+In the literature, the jet emitting disk-standard accretion disk (JED-SAD) model \citep{Ferreira1997, Petrucci2010, Marcel2018, Marcel2018a, Marcel2019, Jacquemin2019, Marcel2022, Barnier2022} gives similar results and can also explain the hysteresis cycle of X-ray binary outbursts.
+Compared with ours, their model shows similar global solutions, and also similar optically thin to optically thick transitions at a specific disk radius along with variations of the mass accretion rate \citep[see Figure 11 in][]{Marcel2018}.
+The JED-SAD model assumes strong magnetic fields and treat them directly in the Maxwell equations, while our model simply considers the magnetic pressure originated from MRI turbulence.
+The similar conclusions may be a result of a similar magnetization degree in both models.
+Our model predicts a truncation of SSD \citep{Huang2023_model}, which, however, is not present in the JED-SAD model.